Warbo/chriswarbo-net/blog/2024-03-17-sk_logic_in_egglog_2.md

 -- | We usually want Ranges from zero upwards to :: Fuel -> Range Fuel to = Range.between .
 (0,)

--- | A reasonable Range of Fuel to use in tests small :: Range Fuel small = to limit
 ```

 Generating `Com`{.haskell} values is more tricky, since they are recursive.
 A